-Since May is now part of the high summer season, when Italy welcomes a larger number of tourists, April is now the month leading up to the craziest times.
-The end of the spring season, is the perfect period for visiting and making the most of your time in Italy!
-While weather conditions cannot be predicted as accurately as January or June, it is likely that you’ll begin to have more sun than rain in April.
+Since May is now part of the high summer season.
+When Italy welcomes a larger number of tourists, April is now the month leading up to the craziest times.
+The end of the spring season, is the perfect period for visiting and making the most of your holidays in Italy!
+While weather conditions cannot be predicted as accurately as January or June.
+It is likely that you’ll begin to have more sun than rain in April.
 The weather begins to break and some days can be really mild, depending on the area of the country you are in.

 In April, the crowd volume may not be as reduced as you’s expect in a shoulder season.
 This may be due to the slow decrease of rain and the famous Catholic holiday/other spring ending events taking place in April.
 But this is exactly why you should book your trip for April.
 If you have decided on visiting during this month, keep reading.
 We’ve outlined some important details you should know.